Open-Probe/openprobe/README.md

 crawl4ai-doctor
 ```

-### Run with Single Question
+### 3️⃣ Run a Single Query

+Test the system with a single question:

 ```bash
 python test_deepsearch.py
 ```

-### Run Evaluation with FRAMES
+### 4️⃣ Run Evaluation on FRAMES

-Run evaluation of FRAMES subset with the following command:
+Evaluate on the FRAMES dataset:

 ```bash
 python evals/eval_tasks.py \